BayshoreNetworks/gargoyle/README.md

 Notes:

+	- DO NOT manually manipulate any of the data in the iptables chain "GARGOYLE_Input_Chain".
+This data is syncronized with data in the DB and it is important for that synchronization is be respected.

+	- To start/stop the Gargoyle_pscand daemons use the init script, DO NOT do stuff like "kill -9 gargoyle_pscand" as that will leave your machine in a bad state.
+Bad state means that the iptables NFQUEUE rule is in place yet nothing (Gargoyle_pscand performs this action) is active to process packets coming off the queue.

+	- When one stops the dameons properly (init script [under the hood sends SIGINT]) there is a full cleanup process where all relevant iptables/DB data gets cleaned up.

 	- Currently addresses TCP ports, UDP support will come soon

 	- This software ignores certain elements by default so as to not be too aggressive or disrupt legitimate functionality: